 SSL cert

-tag as a filter will have the tag removed--you'll need to manually update them to add thessl certificate
+tag as a filter will have the tag removed.
+I'll need to manually update them to add thessl certificate

 This report comes in CSV format, with three columns: